openopus/ng-pane-manager2/README.md

 ![screenshot](https://raw.githubusercontent.com/rookie1024/angular-pane-manager-example/master/etc/screenshot.png)

-Demos of `angular-pane-manager` can be found in the `examples` folder, showcasing different uses of the library.
+Demos of `angular-pane-manager` can be found in the [`examples` folder], showcasing different uses of the library.

 The repository [`angular-pane-manager-example`] houses the original Angular workspace for this project, and shows off some more complex examples used to test and develop features of the library itself.